Southampton-RSG-Training/dirac-bash-writing-scripts/_episodes/01-bash-functions.md

 ```
 {: .language-bash}

-We should note here that we don't return the variables from the function we let the function edit global variables this
+We should note here that we don't return the variables from the function, we let the function edit global variables.
+This
-means the function is less useful than it could be as we have to know the names of the variables beforehand.
+means the function is less useful than it could be, as we have to know the names of the variables beforehand.
 But it is
 necessary for returning more than one variable (where one of the variables isn't a status code).
 The above function is
 also dangerous, it can edit variables without the user being aware.
-This concept is called variable scope and its worth
+This concept is called [variable scope](
-investigating in more detail.
+   https://en.wikipedia.org/wiki/Scope_(computer_science)) and its worth investigating in more detail.

 Let's consider a simple example, run the three following codes and predict the outcome of each before you do:
+> ## Predict the outcome

-Firstly we assign and read out two variables.
+> Firstly we assign and read out two variables.
 > ```
 > var_a = 'I am global var_a'
 > var_b = 'I am global var_b'